mkclub/aislingim/libjingle_libs/Release/ReadMe.txt

-Put here DEBUG versions of necessary libs and they will be copied to the correct places in pre-build of each project in aislingim.
+Put here DEBUG versions of necessary libs and they will be used by each project in aislingim.